 1. Evaluate the options

-There’s a variety of customer management software-based approaches you can take but a vital feature is to ensure whichever solution you choose integrates fully with your practice management solution and all other apps used throughout your practice — and potentially with your client’s accounting systems too.
+There’s a variety of approaches you can take when it comes to cloud technology.
+Still, a vital feature is to ensure that all apps work with your practice management software and potentially with your client’s accounting systems.

-These might not relate directing to accounting but could, for example, better integrate DocuSign within your practice workflows, or help you send out marketing emails.
+These might not relate directly to accounting but could, for example, better integrate DocuSign within your practice workflows or help you send out marketing emails.

 2. Set aside time and resources to adapt

-There’s no doubt that switching from a manual spreadsheet-based client data management process to a fully cloud-based customer management software system will take time and resources.
+Switching from a manual spreadsheet-based process to a fully cloud-based practice management software system will take time and resources.

-Commit to switching a certain number of clients each week.
-This can be a trivial amount initially to enable you to learn the ropes and anticipate any problems.
+Commit to switching a certain number of clients to it each week.
+This can be a small number, but the real aim is to learn the ropes and anticipate any problems.

-Assuming you have an existing contract with your client then you have a legitimate reason to process their data, so even under GDPR there should be no need to request permission to move their data to a new system.
+Assuming you have an existing contract with your client, you have a legitimate reason to process their data, so even under GDPR there should be no need to request permission to move their data to a new system.